Welcome to AI for Genomic Science

 This textbook is organized into five parts:

-Learn the essential AI concepts every biologist should know—from neural networks to different architectures.
+Learn the essential AI concepts every biologist should know — from Bayesian intuition to neural network architectures.

-Understand how traditional and machine learning methods help us prioritize and interpret genetic variants.
+Understand how traditional and machine learning methods help us characterize genetic variation and interpret variant effects.

-Explore how convolutional neural networks and transformers predict regulatory elements and variant effects from DNA sequences.
+Explore how CNNs and transformers predict regulatory elements and variant effects directly from DNA sequences.

-Discover how natural language processing techniques are revolutionizing genomics through DNA language models and foundation models.
+Discover how NLP techniques power DNA language models and genomic foundation models, from BERT-style architectures to next-generation long-context models.

-See how AI is helping us understand individual cells and move toward whole-cell computational models.
+See how AI is resolving cell-type heterogeneity at single-cell resolution and driving progress toward whole-cell computational models.

 All coding exercises use Google Colab, which runs in your web browser.
 You’ll need: